Marika-0/hxtf/README.md

 Restrictions
 ------------

-- Only available for Haxe 4.
 - Requires that there be a type `TestMain` in the top-level package.
-This type must have a constructor taking no arguments, and will be instantiated by the main function in `hxtf.TestRun`.

-> Generally, `TestMain` would extend `hxtf.TestBroker` and be used as the main entry for adding Test Brokers and Test Cases.
+This type must have a constructor taking no arguments, will be instantiated by the main class `hxtf.TestRun`, and would generally extend `hxtf.TestBroker` (being used as the main entry for adding Test Brokers and Test Cases).
 - `addBroker()` and `addTest()` functions must be explicitly imported.
 See `--default-import` flag details.